mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 The `flex` property accepts a value between 0 and ∞.

 The `flex` property works by dividing the remaining space in the grid among all flex columns in proportion to their `flex` value.
-For example, a grid with a total width of 500px that has three columns: the first with width: 200; the second with flex: 1; and third with flex: 0.5.
+For example, consider a grid with a total width of 500px that has three columns: the first with `width: 200`; the second with `flex: 1`; and third with `flex: 0.5`.
 The first column will be 200px wide, leaving 300px remaining.
-The column with flex: 1 has twice the size with flex: 0.5 which means that final sizes will be: 200px, 200px, 100px.
+The column with `flex: 1` is twice the size of `flex: 0.5`, which means that final sizes will be: 200px, 200px, 100px.

 The `flex` configuration does not work together with the `width` configuration.
 If you set both the `flex` and `width` inside the `ColDef` of column the `flex` will overwrite the `width`.